The Library is open over the October long weekend, with reduced hours on Monday 2 October 2023. View the long weekend opening hours here.

 The First Folio was printed in London, near St Paul’s Cathedral.
 It was a large and ambitious undertaking which took almost two years, requiring at least 5 compositors to prepare the copy.
 The main financial burden was born by the printers, William and Isaac Jaggard, who also had to undertake the complex task of negotiating copyright and registering the plays with the Stationers’ Guild in London.
 It was a busy printing house with other books in production while the folio was being printed.
 This often led to curious spellings and type-setting as the printers ran short of particular letters.
 The exact print run for the First Folio is unknown although estimates are around 750 with 234 known copies remaining today.
 It was sold for just one pound in a plain calf binding, and 15 shillings unbound.

 The Library’s copy of the First Folio was donated to the Sydney Free Public Library in February 1885 by Richard and George Tangye who purchased the volume for £850 in 1884.
 As the auction records no longer exist we have no information on previous owners.
-When the Folio arrived in Australia it was housed in a carved oak casket which is now on display in the Shakespeare Room.
+When the Folio arrived in Australia it was housed in a carved oak casket.
 According to newspaper reports from 1885, the casket was made from oak grown in the historic forest of Arden, which featured in Shakespeare's play As You Like It.

 Richard Tangye was a Cornish engineer and manufacturer.
 The Birmingham engineering firm formed by the Tangye brothers grew to become one of the largest suppliers of jacks, pumps, steam and oil engines, hydraulic presses, gas producers and machine tools in the late 19th and early 20th centuries.
 Richard travelled extensively for his business including a number of trips to Australia where branches were established in Sydney and Melbourne.
 One of the firm’s great engineering achievements was the use of their hydraulic jacks in placing Cleopatra's Needle (weighing over 186 tons) the Thames Embankment in September 1878.